 Summary The in-and-out (also called "in n out abs") is an advanced bodyweight core exercise performed from a seated balance point.
 You alternate between pulling the knees toward the chest and extending the legs while leaning back, keeping your feet off the ground the entire time.
 This creates continuous tension across the rectus abdominis, transverse abdominis, obliques, and hip flexors.
-A systematic review in PLOS ONE found that exercises requiring simultaneous trunk and hip flexion (like the in-and-out) produce high rectus abdominis activation because the muscle has to both flex the spine and stabilize the pelvis against the pull of the hip flexors (Martuscello et al., 2013).
+A systematic review of EMG studies on core fitness exercises (Oliva-Lozano and Muyor, 2020) found that V-sits, the static version of the in-and-out's end position, generate roughly 80% of maximum voluntary contraction in the rectus abdominis because the muscle has to both flex the spine and stabilize the pelvis against the pull of the hip flexors.
 The exercise is advanced because there's no rest at the top or bottom of each rep. Your abs are under load from the first rep to the last.
+Scale from feet-down tuck-ups for beginners up to straight-leg or dumbbell-weighted versions for advanced trainees.

 The in-and-out exercise looks simple enough.
 Sit on the floor, pull your knees in, push them back out.
 Repeat.
 But there's a reason most people's lower backs start screaming by rep six.
 This exercise demands constant core engagement with zero downtime between reps, and the moment your form breaks down, the load shifts from your abs to your spine.

 And honestly?
 That's what makes in-and-outs both effective and risky.
 When you do them right, your rectus abdominis never gets a break.
 No resting at the top.
 No relaxing at the bottom.
-Every phase of the movement requires active stabilization, which is why EMG research consistently ranks exercises involving simultaneous trunk and hip flexion among the highest for abdominal activation (Martuscello et al., 2013).
-Do them wrong, though, and your hip flexors take over, your lower back rounds, and you end up doing a sloppy rocking motion that builds nothing except frustration.
+Every phase of the movement requires active stabilization, which is why EMG research consistently ranks exercises involving simultaneous trunk and hip flexion among the highest for abdominal activation (Oliva-Lozano and Muyor, 2020).
+Do them wrong though, and your hip flexors take over, your lower back rounds, and you end up doing a sloppy rocking motion that builds nothing except frustration.

 So this guide covers the real technique for in-and-outs, the form errors that turn it into a back exercise, and how to scale it whether you're working up to your first clean rep or looking for ways to make it brutal.